hamidgasmi/training.computerscience.cloud.aws/README.md

 - Custom VPC (or "Bespoke"):
 	- it can be designed and configured in any valid way
-	- Initial state of Default VPC:
+	- Its initial state is as follow:
 	 	- [ ] CIDR: initial configuration
 	 	- [ ] Subnet: none
 	 	- [ ] DHCP: Default AWS Account DHCP option set is attached